xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/change-namespace-for-xlr-10.3-with-parallel.md

 sidebar_position: 12
 ---

+# How to change namespace with running previous release

 :::caution
 This is internal documentation.
 This document can be used only if it was recommended by the Support Team.
 :::